isomerpages/nlb-sure/_tng/3e-surevivors-activity5.md

 \-      Humans are mammals.

-\-      Living things need air, food and water to survive.
+\-      Living things are made up of one or more cells.

 **Opinions**